Since she was a child, Katherine Schultz has immersed herself in nature as much as possible.

-Having earned her Associate in Science degree with high honors, Schulz is completing a bachelor’s degree in environmental science at the University of Wisconsin-River Falls, where she is a resident assistant and an officer in the Resource Management Club.
+Having earned her Associate in Science degree with high honors, Schulz is completing a bachelor’s degree in environmental science at the University of Wisconsin-River Falls.
 In 2021, she worked as an environmental education intern for the Forest Preserve of DuPage County, where she helped teach summer nature camps to students at Fullersburg Woods.
 In 2022, she worked as an educator at The Ecology School, an outdoor environmental learning center in Saco, Maine.
 She also is a naturalist at the Emerald Bay Outdoor Academy on Catalina Island in California.

 She would like a career that not only aligns with her interests but also is something that benefits humans and the earth.